PartMan7/Three-Island/README.md

 ### Chrome (and other browsers) Extension (preview)
 The extension hasn't yet been published on the Chrome Web Store yet, but you can test it out!
 Download the `chrome/three-island.zip` file to your device and unzip it.
 Then navigate to the `chrome://extensions` page (tested on Chrome and Opera), enable Developer mode (if disabled), and select `Load unpacked`.
 Here, select the unzipped directory (the `three-island` folder) - the extension should now be running!

-**Note**: While using Greasemonkey and Tampermonkey, please **do not** add scripts from sources you don't trust.
-These scripts have higher permissions than most browser tabs, and can cause significant damage if a malicious script is run.
-(Comments have been added explaining the code line-by-line if you're not sure about this script's validity.)

-**Note**: Since these are just scripts, they don't update themselves.
-If you have an older version of the script(s) and would like to update, just copy-paste the whole thing over the old code and save.

 ### Greasemonkey
 1. On Firefox, install the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension.
 2. Once you've added it, click on the extension, click on `New User Script`, and paste in the `greasemonkey.js` file from this repository.